-Sign up now to attend the upcoming live webinar with a Q&A session and hear the Interpreting instructor discuss program details, costs, the registration process and much more!
+Sign up now to attend the upcoming in-person information session and hear the Interpreting instructor discuss program details, costs, the registration process and much more!

 Interpreters are skilled at converting meaning from one spoken language to another.
 Healthcare (or medical) interpreters and translators have an important role in facilitating communication for non-English speaking patients and family members because they allow doctors, nurses and other medical staff to communicate effectively and accurately with their patients.
 Community interpreters must be sensitive to patients’ personal circumstances and maintain high levels of confidentiality and ethical standards.